 He became a member of the California Singing Churchmen, the choral group of California ministers he now directs.
 In 1995, CSBC selected Roger as state convention music leader, and he became president of the Church Music Conference.
 He got a taste of what it would be like to help, motivate, and work with his peers around the state.
 Even so, God had planted another seed in Roger’s heart.

 “At the age of 16, at a youth camp, I made further commitments to the Lord in my heart about daily discipleship,” Roger shared.
 “It was at Jenness Park under the tent before they built the new chapel.
 Daily worship is our connection point to the Lord Jesus.
-Without that connection, we are in danger of falling away from His ministry.”
+Without that connection, we are in danger of falling away from close fellowship with the Lord.”

 Roger sees the Christian life as a racetrack we run every day.
-The race keeps going because our life in Christ does not end and our love for Christ motivates us to win.
-Sometimes the pace changes because runners run differently on the corners than they do on the straightaway.
+The race keeps going because our life in Christ does not end and our love for Christ motivates us to run.
+Sometimes the pace changes because runners run differently on the curves than they do on the straightaway.
 Experiences in the Christian’s everyday life are what alter the pace.

 Churches often struggle over issues dealing with the kind of worship service that is best for their congregation or what discipleship model is right for their church.
 Roger reminds them that worshipping and ministering together as the family of God are much like a family dinner.

 “When Mom prepares the family meal, she must think about all persons present,” Roger explained.
 “She has to think about the adults who are there, but also about the children.
 She prepares differently for the children than she does for the children’s grandparents.
-You cannot just ignore a part of God’s family who also wants to express themselves in worship.
-Be tender with each other.”
+You cannot just ignore a part of God’s family who want to express themselves in musical worship.
+The Scriptures say we should be tender with each other.”

 Roger served as a minister of music, minister of education and associate pastor for more than 22 years for three California churches.
 He joined the CSBC staff in March 2001.
 Roger and his wife, Ginger, have two children, Jennifer and Ryan.